rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 This file sets the plugins to be added to those in the basic NvChad configuration.
 Adding plugins is explained in detail on the page dedicated to [Plugins Manager](nvchad_ui/plugins_manager.md).

-The *plugins.lua* file created by the *example-config* has in the first part a number of customizations that override the plugin definition options and default plugin configurations.
+The *plugins.lua* file created by the *example-config* has in the first part a number of customization that override the plugin definition options and default plugin configurations.
 This part of the file does not need to be modified by us as the developers have prepared special files for this purpose that are present in the *config* folder.

 Installation of a plugin follows; this was created as an example so that you can begin to become familiar with the format used by *lazy.nvim*.